Henson Moore

-William Henson Moore III (born October 4, 1939) is an American attorney and businessman who is a former member of the U.S. House of Representatives, having represented Louisiana's 6th congressional district, based about Baton Rouge, from 1975 to 1987.
+William Henson Moore III (born October 4, 1939) is an American attorney and businessman.
+He is a former member of the U.S. House of Representatives, having represented Louisiana's 6th congressional district, based in Baton Rouge, from 1975 to 1987.
 He was only the second Republican to have represented Louisiana in the House since Reconstruction, the first having been David C. Treen, then of Jefferson Parish.

 In 1986, Moore was the unsuccessful Republican candidate in the race to replace the retiring U.S. Senator Russell B. Long.
 He lost to Democrat John B. Breaux, then of Crowley in Acadia Parish in southwestern Louisiana.

 Early life and education

 Moore was born in Lake Charles in Calcasieu Parish in southwestern Louisiana, to W.H.
 Moore, II, an oil company executive, and the former Madge Pearce.
 The family lived in Hackberry in Cameron Parish and then moved to Baton Rouge, where Moore graduated in 1958 from Baton Rouge High School.
 In 1957, at the age of seventeen, Moore was elected governor of the Baton Rouge-based Boys State government/citizenship program.
 In 1961, he received his Bachelor of Arts degree from Louisiana State University in Baton Rouge.
 In 1965, he obtained his Juris Doctor degree from the Louisiana State University Law Center.
 He was admitted to the bar in 1966 and the next year joined the Baton Rouge law firm Dale, Woen, Richardson, Taylor, and Mathews, first as an associate and then as a full member.
 Moore also obtained a master's degree from LSU in 1973.